adamjames/adamjames.github.io/_posts/2015-02-09-around-the-web.md

 ---

 Interesting links and things I've seen and read over the last week (more or less):

+I'll post these occasionally as I have time to put them together.

 * [Crunchbang Linux][crunchbanglinux] closes its' doors.
 Luckily there's still [Archbang][archbanglinux].
 Thanks for the awesome distro [@corenominal][core-nominal], best of luck to you in your future endeavours!
 * [GnuPG][gnupg-donations] was running out of money, but the community rallied behind the project, with individual contributions raising [over €120,000][gnupg-donations-after], not including large donations from the Linux Foundation, payments processor Stripe and Facebook.